ucw9q/restful-api-design-guidelines/README.md

 ## Standard Request Headers

+HTTP defines a set of standard headers, some of which provide information about a requested resource.
+Other headers indicate something about the representation carried by the message.
+And, a few headers serve as directives to control intermediary caches.

 All header values must follow the syntax rules set forth in the specification where the header field is defined.
 Many HTTP headers are defined in [RFC 7231](https://tools.ietf.org/html/rfc7231), however a complete list of approved